Here are our top ten tips for folks who are looking to help their kids become better readers and have fun along the way!

 Yes, that's right!
 Want your reader to improve?
 Give them plenty of reading materials that are easy to read.

-Reading's the same way...it takes time, practice and consistency to feel ready with making that next step.
+Reading is the same way...it takes time, practice and consistency to improve!

 5. Go Places, Meet People, Do Things!